exonum/exonum-doc/src/get-started/test-service.md

 shows how to accomplish this task with the help of [the testkit library](../advanced/service-testing.md).

+This document describes testing of Rust services, for Java instructions please refer to the [documentation][java-testkit].

 ## Preparing for Integration Testing

 Recall that an Exonum service is typically packaged as a Rust crate.